 Tutors benefit from instructor support and we encourage you be accessible to them, give them a copy of your current syllabus, and update them on any changes in course content or textbook since they took your course.
 Tutors can also provide you with helpful information about the types of difficulties students are experiencing in a given course that semester.

 Tutors are also the program's best ambassadors.
 Thus, they are also directed to ask you if they may visit your classes early in the semester to introduce themselves to students and explain briefly how to use tutorial services.
 Hearing about the program from a peer is a powerful way to lower barriers of fear and ignorance that often make students reluctant to ask for help.
 Please welcome tutors into your classrooms briefly to supplement announcements we will have asked you to make early each semester telling students about the tutoring program.

-While tutors are available for about 130 courses in the credit curriculum, there will be some courses for which there are no tutors in a given semester.
+While tutors are available for many non-STEM courses in the credit curriculum, there will be some courses for which there are no tutors in a given semester.
 There are several possible reasons for this.

 One reason may be that there have been no requests for tutoring in a particular course.
 If there is no demand for tutoring, the program will not staff in that course, since it would mean hiring and training a tutor for whom there is no work.

 Occasionally no qualified students can be found to tutor a course, regardless of the demand for services.
 It may be that promising candidates transfer after completing the course.
 It may be that the field of candidates one semester is small and no suitable or interested students emerge.

 Sometimes the number of requests per semester is insufficient to make it worthwhile for a tutor to commit to tutoring one course alone.
 Courses that average requests for an hour or two a week fall into this category.
 In this case, the program seeks to meet the need by trying to identify a student who can tutor other courses as well, so that there is enough work to make it worth a commitment to the job.
 In this way, we meet the need for tutoring while making realistic staffing decisions.